guspedroso/CSCE482/README.md

 2. Clone repo to local
 3. Once you open Android Studio, select "Import project (Eclipse ADT, Gradle, etc.)
 4. Select the build.gradle file within the local copy of the repo
-5. Run the project to make sure it works -GP
+5. There may be an error at the bottom indicating that the android-19 sdk is not installed, click on it for an automatic download
+6. Click the play button to build and then again to run -GP